tacta-io/Tacta.EventStore/README.md

            Estimation = @event.NumberOfDays
        };

-       // in the repo define how to update the read model in the database with information from the domain event we react to await _ticketReadModelRepository.OnTicketEstimatedAsync(ticket).ConfigureAwait(false);
+       // in the read model repository define how to update the read model in the database
+       // with information from the domain event we react to await _ticketReadModelRepository.OnTicketEstimatedAsync(ticket).ConfigureAwait(false);
    }
 ```